Mykonos – Athens (Piraeus)

 Can I do a Mykonos to Athens day trip?

-With an average duration of 3 hours 5 minutes, we'd recommend staying longer than a day to really make the most of your time in Athens (Piraeus).
+With an average duration of 3 hours 10 minutes, you can do a day trip from Mykonos to Athens, hoever we'd recommend staying longer than a day to really make the most of your time in Athens (Piraeus).

 How much does a ferry from Mykonos to Athens (Piraeus) cost?